Nishantsujeet/demo/README.md

 # demo
-this is for demo and practices
+this is for demo and practices.
+Learning github from apna collage